So, let’s talk about working with a chronic illness.

 - Disabled Writers: These guys are committed to introducing more diversity in the journalism industry.
 Create a profile to add to their database, which is frequently utilised by those who commission written work.
 Many opportunities (which they often also tweet out) are USA-based, but I’ve had UK copywriting agency offers come from here: potentially a good starting point for those who want to get into freelancing.

 - Pitch to organisations and brands: once you’ve built up your confidence and know you have something to offer, there’s certainly no rule to say that you can’t approach external orgs and brands yourself.
-Blogger Beth Sandland has some fab guidance on pitching blog collaborations to PRs that’s definitely worth reading and taking on board, when the time is right.
+The Bloglancer, mentioned above, featured the Ultimate Guide to Sponsored Posts: a cracking read for experienced bloggers looking to begin earning.
+Blogger Beth Sandland has some fab guidance on pitching blog collaborations to PRs that’s definitely worth reading and taking on board too, when the time is right.

 As I’ve said, this is just a very quick starting point post which I hope to continue adding to, and I hope this proves a worthwhile resource.
 If you know of any schemes or opportunities that I’ve missed, be sure to let me know and I’ll get them in there!